Swim across Lake Ontario to raise money for World Wildlife Fund Canada

-- In 2021 he will attempt crossings of Lake Erie, Lake Ontario and Lake Huron.
+- In 2021 he will attempt crossings of Lake Erie and Lake Ontario.

-- In 2022, he will attempt crossings of the Beagle Channel and Cape Horn as well as a double crossing of the Strait of Magellan.
+- In 2022, he will attempt crossings of the Angel Island, Beagle Channel and Cape Horn as well as a double crossing of the Strait of Magellan.